tqheel/groovy-sandbox/README.md

 # groovy-sandbox
-Experimental code for learning features of Groovy I don't know.
-Ultimately for use in Jenkins CI/CD declarative pipelines.
+Experimental code for testing Groovy new Groovy methods and objects.

+These methods will ultimately be used in Jenkins CI/CD declarative pipelines.